Transfer Guidelines: Colorado Mountain College (CMC) Bachelor of Applied Science (BAS) in Integrated Media

 • Identify any recommended bridge coursework

-• Establish a realistic timeline to degree completion
+• Establish a realistic timeline for degree completion

 • Align the program with career or professional objectives